 The long term goal of this prize is to encourage students to seek further opportunities to cultivate their intellectual interests by producing creative and innovative scholarship; to develop ideas they are passionate about into meaningful projects extending beyond the classroom; and to induce them to consider the power of entering larger public discourses by engaging in serious, well thought-out research.
-More information is available through the Center for the Humanities.
+More information is available through the College Writing Program.

 Submission Requirements for the Prize

 An original research paper (8-12 pages of text) that explores some aspect of race, gender and/or identity.
 The paper may derive from any discipline provided that it is written in English and was created for a freshman seminar or course taken during the first year, taught by a Washington University instructor.
 Papers can be nominated through self-nomination or by instructors.
 Only one paper may be submitted per student.

 Winning papers and honorable mentions are posted to http://openscholarship.wustl.edu/mcleod with permission from the students.